In 1993, the Legislature enacted AS 14.11.014, which established the nine member Bond Reimbursement and Grant Review (BR&GR) Committee.

 - set standards for school energy efficiency that minimize long-term energy and operating costs.

 The committee consists of the commissioner or the commissioner’s designee, two members of the legislature selected by the presiding officers of the house and senate, and six people selected by the commissioner according to the following criteria:

 - two persons having professional degrees and experience in school construction;

 - two persons having experience in urban or rural school facilities management;

 - two persons representing the public.

 Persons interested in serving on the committee should submit a resume and letter of interest to the commissioner.
+Applicants with experience in urban or rural school facilities management are currently being sought to fill a vacancy, this position is open until filled.
 New terms begin March 1 of odd numbered years, or as determined by vacancies.

 - July 19, 2018 - Audio Conference

 In 2017, the committee undertook an effort to review and propose criteria and standards to address cost-effective school construction in three areas: commissioning, design ratios, and model Alaskan schools.